Skyscanner/backpack/packages/bpk-scrim-utils/readme.md

 ```

 `withScrim` sends all props it receives down to the component, except `getApplicationElement` and `padded`.
 It also adds some props that are used for a11y and closing the modal:

-- `dialogRef` should be set as the ref on the visible container on top of the scrim; it is used to set focus
+* `dialogRef` should be set as the ref on the visible container on top of the scrim; it is used to set focus
-- `closeEvents` should be spread on the visible container on top of the scrim; they are used to close handle clicking, tapping, or dragging between component and scrim
-- `onClose` should be set as the `onClick` action on a button or a link
+* `onClose` should be set as the `onClick` action on a button or a link
-- `isIphone` can be used to apply iPhone only styles or behaviour, as it has different scrolling behaviour
+* `isIphone` can be used to apply iPhone only styles or behaviour, as it has different scrolling behaviour

 `containerClassName` can be used to apply styles to the full-screen container into which the enriched component is inserted
 (eg. `display: flex` or `display: grid`)

 ### Props